hokashun/docsify/docs/gr-1userguide.md

    ![1698657344119](image/README/1698657344119.png)
 2. Inspect environment.
-   Confirm that a 4 m clearance in the vicinity of the robot and the ground is level and dry.
+   Confirm that there is a 4 m clearance in the vicinity of the robot and the ground is level and dry.

    ![1698656074242](image/README/1698656074242.png)
 3. Connect robot to monitor.